- Research Training

 - History and Systems of Psychology

 Topical seminars are offered to augment the curriculum and allow students more detailed exposure to areas of interest.
 Students are required to take 3 seminars including one on diversity.
-Recent seminars include: Schizophrenia, Geropsychology, Neuropsychology, and Behavioral Medicine.
-Students may also, with approval from their mentor and the director of clinical training, take seminars in other departments of the University.
+Recent seminars include: Cultural Neuroscience, Geropsychology Assessment, Clinical Neuropsychology, and Child Psychopathology.
+Students may also, with approval from their mentor and the Director of Clinical Training, take seminars in other departments of the University.